Njorogetracy/managey/README.md

-# Managey - Project Portfolio 5 - Advanvced FRontend (React)
+# Managey - Project Portfolio 5 - Advanvced Frontend (React)

 Managey is an application that enables to organize activities in order to promotee productivity and effeciency.
 In its current iteration, users can create, view, edit, search, filter and delete tasks.
 A user can view their tasks as well as tasks assigned to them.
 Users are also able t comment on tasks in order to followup, ellaborate or find out more about a task.